RyNo-Design/zmk-config-MicroGaming/zephyr/doc/hardware/cache/index.rst

   implemented in the architectural code or in an external cache controller driver.

-* :kconfig:option:`CONFIG_MEM_ATTR`: this option allows the user to specify (using :ref:`memory region attributes<mem_mgmt_api>`) a fixed region in memory that will have caching disabled once the kernel has initialized.

-* :kconfig:option:`CONFIG_NOCACHE_MEMORY`: this option allows the user to specify individual global variables as uncached using ``__nocache``.
-This will instruct the linker to place any marked variables into a special ``nocache`` region in memory and the MPU driver will configure that region as uncached.

 * :kconfig:option:`CONFIG_ARCH_CACHE`/:kconfig:option:`CONFIG_EXTERNAL_CACHE`:
   mutually exclusive options for :kconfig:option:`CACHE_TYPE` used to define whether the cache operations are implemented at arch level or using an